7 Quick Tips to Build an Instagram Hashtag Strategy

 In the year 2021, hashtags are a fantastic way to reach new audiences on Instagram.
 They require very little effort and no cash investment, but they can lead people who may be interested in your content right to you.

 But how do you choose the right Instagram hashtags for your post?
 How many should you use, and where should you put them?
+Whether you have a sleek video ad or image you want to share, the right IG hashtag strategy, alongside an awesome video maker and story editor can definitely help.
 Here are some 7 quick and effective tips to up your Instagram hashtag game:

 1. Be conscious of the number and placement of your hashtags